-“As a Spiritual Mentor, I help people find their own answers to life’s big questions.
+“As a Spiritual Companion, I help people find their own answers to life’s big questions.
 It is natural for questions of purpose and meaning to arise during times of transition.
 If asked, I may offer examples or illustrations from the world’s spiritual traditions or my own life, but it’s not my mission to tell people what to believe.
-I help people explore the questions and gain a greater understanding of how they understand their place in the world.”
+I help people explore the questions and gain a greater understanding of how they find their place in the world.”

 ~Kristabeth Atwood, Founder, Rites of Passage, LLC

 What is Spiritual Companionship?

-Spiritual support is a practice of presence with the intention of holding space for those facing life’s challenges or exploring life’s big questions.
+Spiritual companionship is a practice of presence with the intention of holding space for those facing life’s challenges or exploring life’s big questions.
 Spiritual companionship can include prayer, meditation, silence, and conversation.
-Different models of spiritual support can be found in all cultures and traditions throughout history.
+Different models of spiritual companionship can be found in all cultures and traditions throughout history.
 The commonalities among these different traditions include: